If you find a lump inside the scrotum, not arising from the skin of the scrotum itself, you should contact your GP immediately for further advice

 Cystic (fluid-filled) swellings

-Hydrocele repair, excision of an epididymal cyst (pictured) and open surgery or laparoscopic surgery for a varicocele may be needed for significant symptoms from the swelling.
+Hydrocele repair, excision of an epididymal cyst (pictured) and open surgery, laparoscopic surgery or radiological embolisation may be needed for significant symptoms from the swelling.
 Otherwise, no treatment is necessary.

 Antibiotics are used for infection of the epididymis.
 Your GP may refer you to a urologist (if you are over 50 or have a urinary infection) or to a genitomedical clinic (if you are young or your infection may be sexually-acquired).
 Testicular involvement with mumps usually requires no specific treatment apart from painkillers.
 Suspected torsion of the testis requires emergency admission and immediate surgery.